Internship Training Manual

 B. Fundamental Counseling Skills Assessment

 Completing the Fundamental Counseling Skills Assessment form establishes baseline skills that facilitate forming goals.
-Interns select a therapy session, review the recording and rate themselves on each skill area.
+Interns select a therapy session, review the recording, and rate themselves on each skill area.
 The intern’s HSPP supervisor views the same session and rates the intern in each domain.
 The intern and supervisor meet to discuss the video, the skill areas, and associated learning domains, in order to identify training goals.
 This first critique is for training purposes only.
 This assessment is due by October 1 of the internship year.

 C. Primary Supervisor (HSPP) Evaluation

-Supervisors complete Primary Supervisor Evaluations two times a year: in January at the end of the first semester and in July at the end of the internship.
-Supervision dyad rotations occurs at the end of the winter break.
-The first six internship goals are covered in these evaluations: 1) Assessment, 2) Clinical Interventions, 3) Crisis interventions, 4) Cultural and Individual Differences, 5) Professional Values, Attitudes, and Behaviors, 6) Ethical and Legal Standards.
 The supervisor and intern review the Primary Supervisor Evaluation.
 Supervisors are expected to offer formative evaluation and give feedback to the intern as the semesters progress.
 If the formative evaluation is in hardcopy form, it is kept between the supervisor and the intern and not placed in the intern’s official file.

 D. Provision of Supervision Skills